bal-sm/repo-for-learning/accounting/Accounting-Made-Simple/README.md

 Just to make sure and have fun with ChatGPT guys lol:
 > Yes, retained earnings account is a type of equity and is reported in the shareholders’ equity section of the balance sheet.
 Retained earnings are the accumulated portion of a business’s profits that are not distributed as dividends to shareholders but instead are reserved for reinvestment back into the business.
 Retained earnings can be used to purchase assets or other investments.

+Query?:
+> How dividends journal are written?

+Answer:
+> `IN PROGRESS`